From Tokyo - Haneda or Narita are the main international airports and are very convenient for Nozawa Onsen. Haneda slightly more so.

 If you would like to have a car after arriving in Iiyama or Nozawaonsen, there are car rental agencies here.
 We would be happy to help arrange that for you.

-For guests planning on driving to Nozawaonsen, be sure to book a parking space well in advance!
+For guests planning on driving to Nozawaonsen, be sure to let your concierge at Residence Yasushi know so they'll be able to show you the nearest parking spot.
+Fees begin from JPY 2,000 per day per vehicle.
 The centre of the village comprises tightly packed buildings and narrow streets.
 The village has very limited parking and there is no parking available at Residence Yasushi.
 Some parking spots can be booked and we would be delighted to help you check if one is available; however, you are advised to book early as these can get taken up very quickly.

 There are minibus services that will greet you at the airport, and drive you to Nozawa Onsen.
 Depending on demand, you may or may not be sharing them with other guests.